Want to try it first? A free 10-task sample is available on the Demo Samples page.

 Difficulty profile

-To characterize the dataset’s difficulty distribution, a 2,759-task sub-sample of IB+MC tasks was difficulty-classified by running a strong open-weight baseline agent.
-Each task is assigned to one of three tiers — where “solve” means a perfect score, every rubric criterion passed:| Tier | Definition |
+To characterize the dataset’s difficulty distribution, IB+MC tasks are difficulty-classified by running a strong open-weight baseline agent.
+Each task is assigned to one of three tiers — where “solve” means a perfect score, every rubric criterion passed:

 How challenging is the data

 As a reference point, frontier closed-source models were evaluated on sampled subsets of the IB+MC corpus.
-Balanced pilot — 100 tasks (50 IB + 50 MC):| Model | All | IB | MC | Avg reward |
+Balanced pilot — 100 tasks (50 IB + 50 MC):

 Trajectory length

 APEX Agent tasks are genuinely long-horizon.
-The table below summarizes, for IB+MC baseline rollouts, the assistant turns (steps) and tool calls per rollout — shown as mean / median / p90, broken out by domain and difficulty tier:| Tier | IB steps | MC steps | IB tool calls | MC tool calls |
+The table below summarizes, for IB+MC baseline rollouts, the assistant turns (steps) and tool calls per rollout — shown as mean / median / p90, broken out by domain and difficulty tier:- IB easy tasks have the longest trajectories (mean 22 steps, p90 45) — reading PDFs and 10-Ks involves many page reads.

 - MC trajectories are shorter and more uniform (mean 17–19 steps) — spreadsheet navigation is more direct.